jonsag/Marlin-3D-Printer-Firmware/README.md

 Set extruder at bed center
 > G1 X95 Y96

-if bed size is set to 190x192mm at lines 782-792 in Configuration.h in Marlin firmware
+if bed size is set to 190x192mm in Configuration.h in Marlin firmware

     // The size of the print bed
     #define X_BED_SIZE 190